revolunet/revolunet.github.io/source/_posts/2013-04-30-angularjs-animations-mobile-applications.markdown

 {% jsfiddle 8pny4 result,js,html,css light 300px %}

-As you can see this is a very simple code and the animation is always the same.
-But typically, if you open a screen in your mobile application, it may appear sliding from the right, and you may then have a 'Back' button, and in that case, when clicked, the animation **must** be reversed, or you expose your users to an unexpected behaviour, and an akward #WTF moment.
+As you can see, the code is very simple code and the animation is always the same (appear from right).
+But typically, if you open a screen in your mobile application, and there is a 'Back' button, the user expects the slide animation to be reversed when he touches it.
+If you don't do this, you expose your users to an unexpected behaviour, and an akward #WTF moment.

-With the actual AngularJS implementation, the problem is that the `ng-view` directive, which is heavily used for the AngularJS routing, doesn't handle dynamic `ng-animate` directive at all, despite what says the doc.
+With the actual AngularJS implementation, there is a problem with the `ng-view` directive, which is heavily used for the AngularJS routing : it doesn't handle dynamic `ng-animate` directive at all, despite what says the doc.
 You can only set the enter and leave animation once, because these [are set at linking time](https://github.com/angular/angular.js/blob/400f9360bb2f7553c5bd3b1f256a5f3db175b7bc/src/ng/directive/ngView.js#L173) in case of the ng-view.
-And thus, you can only have one enter animation and one leave animation for your application view and for the whole applicaiton lifecycle.
+And thus, you can only have one pre-defined enter and leave animation for your application view and for the whole application lifecycle.

 There are a [few](https://github.com/angular/angular.js/issues/2480) [issues](https://github.com/angular/angular.js/issues/2464) opened and we can hope the team must be working on it and that should be resolved some day.